barry-waldbaum-rl/reat-vm-setup/README.md

 ```bash
 sudo su - trainee
 ```
+8. Edit trainee's .bashrc file to uncomment the line '#force_color_prompt' so trainee user's prompt is green and distinguishable from the VNC default user (yellow) and Redis Labs node users (red or white).

-8. Create the Docker subnet and add the DNS bind server to it.
+9. Create the Docker subnet and add the DNS bind server to it.

 ```bash
 mkdir resolve